okviz/okviz.github.io/contributing.md

     Download Git from <https://git-scm.com/> and install it using the default options.

-    After installing it, you need to configure your Github account – to do that:
+    After installing it, you need to configure your Github account.
+Here is how:

     1. Open Command Prompt (or Terminal on Mac).
-        The easiest way to do that is from search tool in the ***Start*** menu - search for ***cmd*** and click on the first result.
+        The easiest way to do that is from the search tool in the ***Start*** menu - search for ***cmd*** and click on the first result.

         <img src="assets/images/contributing/cmd.png" width="600">